Wintellect/MSLearn/Building an AI Web App with Flask and Python/includes/0-introduction.md

 ## Learning objectives

-In this module, you build such an application step by step.
-First, you'll learn about the process of setting up your development system for all three of these components.
-Here, you'll use Microsoft's [Visual Studio Code](https://code.visualstudio.com/), which is available for Windows, macOS, and Linux.
-Then you'll build the functions that produce the pages that do what your client is looking for.

-In this module, you will learn:
+In this module, you build a Web site named "Contoso Travel" step by step.
+First, you will prepare a development environment that supports applications written in Python and Flask.
+Then you will learn the basics of Flask.
+Next, you will build the Web site and employ Azure Cognitive Services to do the heavy lifting of extracting and translating text.
+Finally, after testing the Web site locally, you will deploy it to Azure for the whole world to enjoy.
+Along the way, you will learn:

-- How to set up your development environment
+- How to set up a Flask development environment
+- How to use Flask to build a page that accepts photo uploads
-- How to deploy your application to Azure for customers to use
+- How to use the Computer Vision API to extract text from photos
-- How to produce a page that uploads photos to Azure
+- How to use the Translator Text API to translate text extracted from photos
-- How to produce a page that outputs the translation
+- How to deploy the application to Azure

+Sound like fun?
+Then let's get started.